 What’s the difference between an employee and a contractor?

-The Australian Taxation Office (ATO) outlines specific criteria for determining whether a worker is classified as an employee or an independent contractor.
+The Australian Taxation Office (ATO) outlines specific criteria for determining whether a worker is an employee or works as an independent contractor.

 The table below illustrates the key differences: